 No employee shall be required regularly to perform duties of a position outside of the classification to which they have been appointed.
 However, employees may be assigned temporarily duties outside their classification.
 In addition, under the conditions described in the Rules of the Civil Service Commission, a department head may temporarily assign to employees whatever duties are necessary to meet the requirements of an emergency situation.

 The County shall not schedule work-out-of-class assignments in a manner so as to purposefully avoid paying work-out-of-class pay as described in this Section.

-33.2 Reclassification Procedure
+33.1 Reclassification Procedure

-A worker may request in writing a reevaluation of his/her job based on significant changes in job content or significant discrepancies between job content and the classification description.
-Such written request shall be submitted to his/her department head.
-Following review by the department, a written response shall be submitted to the worker within 45 days indicating whether the request will be forwarded to the Human Resources Department.
-In the event the worker feels his/her request has been unreasonably denied and that he/she is performing duties of a position outside of the classification to which he/she has been appointed, he/she shall have the right to file a grievance in accordance with Section 38 of the MOU.
+An employee may request in writing a re‑evaluation of their job based on significant changes in job content or significant discrepancies between job content and the classification description.
+Such written request shall be submitted to their department head.
+Following review by the department, a written response shall be submitted to the employee, the Union and the Human Resources Director within forty-five (45) days.
+In the written response, the department head will approve or deny the request for re-evaluation.
+If the department head approves the request for re-evaluation, Human Resources will schedule a reclassification study and will issue Job Description Questionnaire (JDQ) form(s) to affected employees.